thanasisk/go-ssh-cracker/README.md

 ## Intro
 This is an SSH private key password recovery tool.
 Have an SSH private key and forgot the password?
-Have no worries, *delaporter* is here.
+Have no worries, *the tool formerly known as delaporter* is here.

 ## Usage
 *-keyfile* the keyfile you want to recover the password for